-Provide technical assistance to Hunterdon County and NJTPA for Coordinated Human Services Transportation Plan (CHSTP) implementation, including ongoing analysis of system operations and identifying opportunities to increase service for both public and paratransit riders and to maximize connections to out of county travel.
+Participate as a stakeholder and provide technical assistance to Hunterdon County and NJTPA for Coordinated Human Services Transportation Plan (CHSTP) implementation, including ongoing analysis of system operations and identifying opportunities to increase service for both public and paratransit riders and to maximize connections to out of county travel.

-Strategy: Promote and facilitate non-motorized transportation (bicycling/walking)
+Strategy: Promote and facilitate non-motorized transportation (bicycling/walking), including provision of walking and bicycle safety information.

-Description: Encourage non-motorized transportation by promoting and facilitating a variety of bicycle and pedestrian programs, events and campaigns in Hunterdon County, as well as providing technical assistance to municipalities, schools and other interested entities to create and support more walkable and bikeable communities.
-Assistance may include conducting bicycle and pedestrian infrastructure audits and inventories, documentation for grant applications and similar support.
+Description: Support and assist in municipal efforts to improve pedestrian/bicycling environment.
+Encourage non-motorized transportation by promoting and facilitating a variety of bicycle and pedestrian programs, events and campaigns in Hunterdon County, as well as providing technical assistance to municipalities, schools and other interested entities to create and support more walkable and bikeable communities.
+Assistance may include conducting bicycle and pedestrian infrastructure audits and inventories, conducting speed studies, providing documentation and technical assistance in the preparation of grant applications and similar support.